decert-me/rareskills-solana-course/src/en/chapter_27.md

 Anchor wants you to think through your intent with this, which is why it makes you jump through the extra hoop of enabling a feature flag in Cargo.toml.

 If you are okay with the counter getting reset back at some point and counting back up, reinitialization is not an issue.
-But if the counter should never reset to zero under any circumstance, then it would probably be better for you to implement the initialization function separately and add a safeguard to make sure it can only be called once in it’s lifetime (for example, storing a boolean flag in a separate account).
+But if the counter should never reset to zero under any circumstance, then it would probably be better for you to implement the `initialization` function separately and add a safeguard to make sure it can only be called once in it’s lifetime (for example, storing a boolean flag in a separate account).

 Of course, your program might not necessarily have the mechanism to transfer the account to the system program or withdraw lamports from the account.
-But Anchor has no way of knowing this, so it always throws out the warning about init_if_needed because it cannot determine whether the account can go back into an initializable state.
+But Anchor has no way of knowing this, so it always throws out the warning about `init_if_needed` because it cannot determine whether the account can go back into an initializable state.

 ## Having two initialization paths could lead to an off-by-one error or other surprising behavior

-In our counter example with init_if_needed, the counter is never equal to zero because the first initialization transaction also increments the value from zero to one.
+In our counter example with `init_if_needed`, the counter is never equal to zero because the first initialization transaction also increments the value from zero to one.

 If we *also* had a regular initialization function that did not increment the counter, then the counter would be initialized and have a value of zero.
 If some business logic never expects to see a counter with a value of zero, then unexpected behavior may happen.